vdbrink/vdbrink.github.io/projects/smart_mailbox.md

 ### Long range protocols

 <img src="/images/z-wave_logo.svg" alt="Z Wave" height="60px" style="margin-left:15px;float: right;"/>
-In some cases, Zigbee doesn't have the range to reach for your mailbox because you life on a high floor in an apartment of you have a very long driveway.
+In some cases, Zigbee doesn't have the range to reach your mailbox because you live on a high floor in an apartment or have a very long driveway.

 Then you can use these protocols which support longer ranges:
 * [Z-Wave Long Range](https://z-wavealliance.org/z-wave-long-range-technology/), up to 2.4 km (1.5 mi)